How to Write a One-Page Resume

 Make sure everything you include in your resume is relevant to the position, down to your word choice.
 Because many employers use an applicant tracking system (ATS) to screen job application materials, try to use keywords from the application in your resume.
 This will increase your chances of making it past the first round of resume reviews.

-- If you're struggling to pare down your resume to one page, start by creating an inventory of your accomplishments and work activities.
+- Create an inventory.
+If you're struggling to pare down your resume to one page, start by creating an inventory of your accomplishments and work activities.
 List your responsibilities and your achievements in great detail.
 Your inventory document might span as many as three or four pages.
 Try to include a diverse spectrum of skills that have led to successes in each role.

 - Use a bulleted list and keep your job descriptions concise.
 Focus on your accomplishments, not your daily responsibilities.